-Some clients on Upwork may choose to classify their freelancer as an employee, instead of an independent contractor.
-This can be for a variety of reasons, including the need for a set working schedule and a long-term relationship.
-If you are classified as an employee for such a project, you will be referred to a third-party staffing agency through the Upwork Payroll solution and employed by that vendor.
+A client may ask you to work for them as an employee instead of an independent contractor for a variety of reasons, including the need for a set working schedule and a long-term relationship.
+If you decide to accept a project where you are classified as an employee, we will refer you to a third-party staffing agency through the Upwork Payroll solution, and that vendor will be your employer of record.

-As with other clients you work with on Upwork, you will agree upon a rate before the contract starts and you will communicate directly with your client on project-related matters.
+As with other clients you work with on Upwork, you will agree upon a rate before the contract starts, and you will still communicate directly with your client on project-related matters.

 How Upwork Payroll contracts differ from other Upwork contracts